-“Every time it rained, it fell apart,” said managing volunteer Nycholee Conner, who has been at the pantry nearly every day since it opened six weeks ago.
+“Every time it rained, it fell apart,” said managing volunteer Nycholee Conner, who has been at the pantry nearly every day since it opened more than six weeks ago.

 With its patchwork, taped repairs, the unstable shelter caught the eye of neighbor Jason Smith, who happens to be a J&K Salvage operations manager.
 J&K offers a variety of freight and storage container rentals.

-“He said (to me) ‘Would you like a tractor trailer?’” said Jerry Pilachowski, who runs the pantry in front of his home business on Cape Horn Road in Red Lion.
+“He said (to me) ‘Would you like a tractor-trailer?’” said Jerry Pilachowski, who runs the pantry in front of his home business, Creation Cabinetry and Sign Co. on Cape Horn Road in Red Lion.